quangis/transforge/docs/tutorial.md

 can apply it to any other domain.

 Transformation *operators* are the atomic steps with which more complex procedures are described.
-For example, if you have a `NearObject` tool for selecting the nearest object, you could describe it in terms of operators like `minimum` and `distance`.
-Alternatively, you could declare a monolithic operator `select_nearest_object` that describes the entire tool 'atomically'.
-The amount of detail you go into is entirely up to you, because the operators don't necessarily specify anything about *implementation*: they instead represent *conceptual* steps at whatever level of granularity is suitable for your purpose.
+For example, if you have a tool to measure the relative size of two objects, you could describe it in terms of operators like `ratio` and `size`.
+Alternatively, you could make a monolithic operator `relative_size` that describes the entire tool 'atomically'.
+The amount of detail you go into is entirely up to you, because the operators don't need to specify anything about *implementation*: they instead represent *conceptual* steps at whatever level of granularity is suitable for your purpose.

 ### Concept types